DinoChiesa/Gemini-Function-Calling/README.md

 ### One note on the `get_weather_forecast` function

-The `get_weather_forecast` function is composed of a set of remote API requests, first to resolve a placename like "Chicago IL" to a latitude/longitude, and then to get the weather forecast for a given latitude/longitude.
+The `get_weather_forecast` function is implemented via a set of remote API requests, first to resolve a placename like "Chicago IL" to a latitude/longitude, and then to get the weather forecast for a given latitude/longitude.